-In 2004 following extensive discussions to secure hospice service for the future, it was decided that the Charity would no longer receive any regular funding, and in return the clinical costs would be met directly by the Bassetlaw Primary Care Trust.
+In 2004 following extensive discussions to secure hospice service for the future, it was decided that the Charity would no longer receive any regular funding, and in return the clinical costs would be met directly by the Bassetlaw Primary Care Trust which has been replaced with the Bassetlaw Health Partnership.

 The Charity continues to be responsible for the running costs of the building:-. maintenance, replacement and repair of all fixtures, fittings and equipment within the building, and also the funding of all our complementary services and facilities, including, therapists and patient transport.

-Today the Hospice continues to provide Day Care facilities for up to fifty patients per week and In-Patient care twenty-four hours a day all year round.
-Working closely with GP’s Social Workers, Macmillan, District, and Marie Curie Nurses, the Hospice has become the centre of the specialist palliative care within Bassetlaw.
-Support Services providing drop in sessions for those in the community who are caring for someone with cancer or a long term condition, cancer survivors and those who have been bereaved have now begun in Worksop and Retford, extending the work of the Hospice into the community.
+Today the Hospice continues to provide Day Care facilities for up to sixty patients per week and In-Patient care twenty-four hours a day all year round.
+Working closely with GP’s Social Workers, Macmillan, District, and out of hours services, the Hospice has become the centre of the specialist palliative care within Bassetlaw.

 - 1986 - The Beginning of an Idea